-Target Population Monthly Gross Rent Per Unit SRO and Efficiency/Singles (only) \$100 1 BR/Singles or Families with Children \$130 2 BR or larger/Families with Children (only) \$180
+Unit Size and Household Type Monthly Gross Rent Per Unit SRO, efficiency and 1 bedroom/Singles \$100 2 bedroom or larger/Families with Children \$300

-Upon occupancy, for units set aside for HPH, Other Homeless Households or PWD in properties without project-based Rental Assistance for such units, tenant rents, including an allowance for tenant-paid utilities, cannot exceed the greater of 30% of the household's monthly income or the most current Supportive Housing standard rental rate for the unit size, as published annually with the rent and income limits by Minnesota Housing.
+Upon occupancy, for units set aside for HPH, Other Homeless Households or PWD in properties without project-based Rental Assistance for such units, tenant rents, including an allowance for tenantpaid utilities, cannot exceed the greater of 30% of the household's monthly income or the most current Supportive Housing standard rental rate for the unit size, as published annually with the rent and income limits by Minnesota Housing.

-For information on rent increases for Supportive Housing units with no rent subsidies and other Supportive Housing information, refer to the Supportive Housing Information and Resources publication on Minnesota Housing's Supportive Housing Webpage.
+For information on rent increases for Supportive Housing units with no rent subsidies and other Supportive Housing information, refer to the Supportive Housing Information and Resources publication on Minnesota Housing's Supportive Housing webpage.